 What are the Criteria for Filing a Proton Pump Inhibitor Lawsuit?

-While individuals who suffer from AIN can recover, most will suffer from some level of permanent kidney function loss.
-In rare cases, individuals suffering from PPI-induced AIN will require a kidney transplant.
+It is possible to recover from AIN.
+However, many people who have contracted this condition suffer from permanent kidney function loss, to some degree or another.
+In extreme cases, AIN stemming from PPI use will require a kidney transplant.
 In order to file a proton pump inhibitor lawsuit, the following criteria must be met:

 - A patient diagnosed with new onset of one of the following while taking the PPI: